Content

 11. Balance sheet items held on a fiduciary basis

-Pursuant to the ElCom ruling issued on 22 February 2022 and the supplement dated 7 February 2023, income from auctions in 2023 amounting to CHF 351.7 million (previous year: CHF 385.7 million) was paid to Swissgrid.
-At CHF 33.9 million, the balance sheet item is CHF 20.3 million below the previous year’s value of CHF 54.2 million.
-The decrease is due to the lower level of outstanding trade accounts receivable and trade accounts payable as at 31 December 2023.
+Pursuant to a letter of approval dated 7 February 2023, income from auctions in 2024 amounting to CHF 324.8 million (previous year: CHF 351.7 million) was paid to Swissgrid.
+At CHF 98.1 million, the balance sheet item was CHF 64.2 million above the previous year’s figure of CHF 33.9 million.
+The increase is due to the higher level of outstanding trade accounts receivable, trade accounts payable and cash and cash equivalents as at 31 December 2024.

 12. Shareholdings